Dynamical Stability and Critical Exponents of the Neutral (S-type) Gubser-Rocha Model with Momentum Dissipation

 where $Z_{(k)}^{\phi,\chi}$ are defined by

 respectively.
 Interestingly, the expression takes the same form to the original one.
 One can find the similar result even for using $Z_{5}$ and $Z_{6}$.
-We can find the quasinormal modes by imposing $\var{J_{\phi}} = \var{J_{\chi}} =0$ for $Z_{\phi}$ and $Z_{\chi}$ at the boundary.
+To obtain the QNMs, we impose $\var{J_{\phi}} = \var{J_{\chi}} =0$ for $Z_{\phi}$ and $Z_{\chi}$ at the boundary.
 At the horizon, we impose the incoming-wave condition for each gauge invariant.
 We find such eigen-solutions by the shooting method numerically.
 If one needs to compute QNMs with large imaginary frequencies, however, alternative methods such as the pseudospectral method are more suitable.
 In the following, we consider only the cases where the perturbation field of interest is decoupled.
 Even if the perturbation fields are coupled, we can solve such a problem by using the so-called determinant method \cite{Kaminski:2009dh}.
 In this case, we impose vanishing Dirichlet conditions for the other perturbation fields.